 This line has offered Super VC10 models of an EAA and BOAC aircraft in 1:500 scale.
 A British Airways Super VC10 became available in spring 2008.

-This brand focuses on 1/400 scale diecast models of older airliner types and they have produced VC10 models on and off throughout their history.
+This brand focuses on 1:400 scale diecast models of older airliner types and they have produced VC10 models on and off throughout their history.
 Currently the VC10 models are showing as 'sold out' on the company's website, the model range consists mainly of BOAC and BA schemed examples with some small runs of small airlines also having been produced.
-Information on the various models is available on the website, see below.
+Information on the various models is shown in the table below or on their website.

 The quality and finishing of these models is similar to Gemini Jets but because of smaller production runs the prices are a bit higher.